Sunderland Shorts Film Festival returns for its 11th edition in May 2026!

 Beacon Films

-Sunderland Short Film Festival is supported and facilitated by Sunderland City Council (SCC), and delivered by an informal partnership between Sunderland based film and creative sector businesses.
+Sunderland Short Film Festival is supported and facilitated by Sunderland City Council (SCC) and presented by Culture House, Sunderland.

 The Sunderland Short Film Festival champions emerging and established filmmakers, providing a platform for them to showcase their short films to local, national and international audiences.

-All music videos must be below 10 minutes in length.
-You must have made the video with the correct rights for all usage.
+All music videos must be no longer than 10 minutes in length.
+You must have made the music video with the correct rights for all usage.

 If you are submitting a student project you will be asked for the name of your academic institution.